xelez/saferun/docs/CodingStyle.md

  * The guidelines can be broken if necessary to achieve a clearer layout.
  * Code must be easy readable, easy understandable and beautiful.
  * Document your code, keep documentation and code in sync.
  * It compiles with C++ compiler.
-But the only thing used from C++ are exceptions.
+But the only thing used from C++ must be exceptions.
  * If I haven't documented something here - see Apache Coding Standards, other source files and use your brain.

 # Indentation
  * Use 4 spaces for indentation.
-No tabs. (just because I like how it looks)
+No tabs. (just because I like this style)

 # Documentation
  * Use oxygen
- * Usage details go into header files.
-Implementation details go into source files.
+ * Document where it is coded.
+For example, structs are documented in header files, functions in source files.
  * Don't document obvious things.

 # Variable's naming